dscruggs/devnotes/reading/books/practical_mlops/01_intro_mlops.md

   - efficient using humans and technology solutions
   - Ticket systems, spreadsheets, etc.
   - Breaking down problems into small, discreet chunks of work so incremental progress can occur

+A well maintained CI/CD system is a form of investment in the future of the team and company.
+All members of the team should help out with this

+MLOps requires all the needs of DevOps with extra considerations for the data and models

+## An MLOps Hierarchy of Needs

+DevOps -> Data Automation -> Platform automation -> MLOps

+### Implementing Devops

+You need Continuous integration first.
+No automated testing, no moving forward with devops

+Python project scaffold (assumes linux system):

+- MakeFile
+  - runs "recipes" via the Make system which comes with Unix-based OS
+  - Does not replace a virtual environment in python, it just runs commands
+  - Key terms
+    - `Make install` installs software
+    - `Make lint` checks for syntax errors
+    - `Make test` runs tests
+  - keeps track of complicated build steps that are hard to remember and type out correctly
+- requirements.txt
+  - used by pip installation tools, can have 1 or more of these
+- Source code and tests
+  - add a source file and a test file. make the first test super easy, use pytest
+- Virtual environment
+  - venv

+Scaffolding will allow you to set up continuous integration:

+1. Use make install to install the libraries for your project
+2. run make lint to lint your project
+3. Run make test to test your project

+This is straightforward to integrated this process with a remote SaaS build server once working locally

+### CI With GitHub Actions